-In case of failure to declare, shares or voting rights exceeding the fraction that should have been declared are deprived of voting rights at General Meetings of Shareholders for any meeting that would be held until the expiry of a period of two years from the date of regularization of the notification in accordance with Article L. 233-14 of the Commercial Code, if the failure to declare has been determined and one or several shareholders holding at least 2.5% of the capital make the request recorded in the minutes of the general meeting.
+In case of failure to declare, shares or voting rights exceeding the fraction that should have been declared are deprived of voting rights at General Meetings of Shareholders for any meeting that would be held until the expiry of a period of two years from the date of regularization of the notification in accordance with Article L. 233-14 of the French Commercial Code, if the failure to declare has been determined.

-These requirements are without prejudice to the threshold crossing declarations provided for under French law which impose a declaration to us and to the French Stock Exchange Authority (AMF) upon crossing of the following thresholds no later than the 4th trading day following the crossing: 50% and 95%.
+These requirements are without prejudice to the threshold crossing declarations provided for under French law which impose a declaration to us and to the AMF upon crossing of the following thresholds no later than the Fourth trading day following the crossing: 50% and 95% of the capital or voting rights.